ran-ran/zoocat/readme.md

+**zoocat** package is an extension package of the **zoo** package.
+The aim of this package is:

+-   Manipulate multivariate time serie conveniently.
+-   Convert between **zoocat** object and data frame.
+-   Represent multi-dimensional data by two-dimensional format.

 For using **zoocat** package, first load it:

     library(zoocat)

 Construct a **zoocat** object
 =============================

+Using following codes to construct a **zoocat** object.

     mat <- matrix(round(rnorm(24), 2), ncol = 4)
     ctable <- data.frame(treatment = factor(rep(c('a', 'b'), 2), levels = c('a', 'b')),